Canon 1100D vs Fujifilm X-A3

 - More affordable: Was released into a lower priced segment (11 percent cheaper at launch).

 - More modern: Reflects 5 years and 6 months of technical progress since the 1100D launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1100D or the X-A3.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1100D or the X-A3.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1100D vs Fujifilm X-A3

 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 1100D»||80/100||69/100||4/5||4/5||4.5/5||Feb 2011||449||-||Canon 1100D|

 |Fujifilm X-A3«||-||74/100||4.5/5||-||4/5||Aug 2016||399||-||Fujifilm X-A3|